turgaybudak/SimpleYahooWeatherApi/README.md

 Your Project
 // add using
-using CloudWeather;
+using SimpleYahooWeatherForecast;

 //info cWeatherID search in http://woeid.rosselliot.co.nz/lookup/nevsehir
-//get Cloud Weather
+//get Get Forecast

  // This Code